bettertools/zigenesis/README.md

 - how simple is the tool to implement?
 - how easy is it to build an external implementation from source and how many targets can it support?

+# Test Case

+I should be able to create a linux distribution that only has the Zig toolchain, this repository and a network connection and be able to build any project from source (without having to download any prebuilt binaries).

 # TODO:

 - better SSL support in iguana